Chart Color Schemes

 AreaSearch analysis places Upper Ferntree Gully well above average for employment performance across multiple indicators

-The area offers limited local employment opportunities as indicated by Census data.
-Over the year to September 2025, employment increased by 1.2% while labour force grew by 0.9%, resulting in a unemployment rate decrease of 0.4 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0%.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year with an unemployment rate of 4.7%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Upper Ferntree Gully's employment mix suggests local employment should increase by 6.7% over five years and 13.7% over ten years.
+Employment opportunities locally appeared limited, as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, employment increased by 1.3%, labour force by 0.9%, resulting in a unemployment fall of 0.4 percentage points, according to AreaSearch's analysis of SALM and ABS data aggregated from broader statistical areas.
+By comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Upper Ferntree Gully.
+These projections estimate national employment expansion at 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Upper Ferntree Gully's employment mix suggests local employment should increase by 6.7% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment